Wells and Borings

 Drinking water standard

 The maximum level of arsenic the U.S. Environmental Protection Agency (EPA) allows in community water systems is 10 micrograms per liter (µg/L*).
 However, consuming water with arsenic at levels lower than the EPA standard over many years can still increase your risk of cancer.
 As a result, the EPA has set a goal of 0 µg/L of arsenic in drinking water.

 *1 µg/L is the same as 1 part per billion (ppb).

 Consuming water with even low levels of arsenic over a long time is associated with diabetes and increased risk of cancers of the bladder, lungs, liver, and other organs.
-Ingesting arsenic can also contribute to cardiovascular and respiratory disease; reduced intelligence in children; and skin problems such as lesions, discoloration, and the development of corns.
+Arsenic can also contribute to cardiovascular and respiratory disease; reduced intelligence in children; and skin problems such as lesions, discoloration, and the development of corns.
 Health impacts of arsenic may take many years to develop.